786mrnoor/web-development-notes/js/asynchronous/promises.md

 # Promises (ES6)

-A **Promise** represents a value that will be available in the future.
+A **Promise** is an object representing the eventual completion or failure of an asynchronous operation and its resulting value.
 It has three states:

 - **Pending** → Initial state, neither `fulfilled` nor `rejected`.
 - **Fulfilled** → Operation successful.
 - **Rejected** → Operation failed.